How To Apply

 Life in Los Angeles

 Securing housing can be very difficult in Los Angeles, and rental prices are fairly steep.
-The average going rate for a private bedroom in a shared home in Santa Monica is over $1,000/month, and a short-term sublet of a studio apartment may range from $1,500 to $2,200/month depending on location.
+The average going rate for a private bedroom in a shared home in Santa Monica is over $1,000/month, and a short-term sublet of a studio apartment may range from $1,500 to $2,500/month or more depending on location.
 You can find information about LA neighborhood profiles through the UCLA Community Housing Office.
-CLIC can also provide you with a short list of independent rental spaces recommended to us by previous visitors.
-To view this list, please email the CLIC Coordinator at clic@ucla.edu.

 When searching for housing in Los Angeles, it is very important to be aware of rental scams.
 Rental scams are prevalent in Los Angeles, particularly on websites such as www.craigslist.org.
 Scammers will pose as landlords and provide very realistic listings of apartments, sometimes involving rental websites, photos, phone numbers, and real addresses.
 In many countries, it is common to be asked to provide a down payment or application fee prior to viewing the apartment; this is not the case in Los Angeles.
 Renters in Los Angeles almost always view the apartment prior to submitting any payments.